datacommonsorg/data/scripts/eurostat/regional_statistics_by_nuts/education_attainment/README.md

 ## About the Dataset

-This dataset has the education attainment rate (percentage) for European Union (EU) countries to their NUTS2 geos.
+This dataset has the education attainment rate (percentage) for European Union (EU) countries, NUTS1 and NUTS2 geos.

 It has the attainment rate categorized by